tufan3/student-task-management-system/README.md

 Now, start the development server by running php artisan serve.

-Once the server is running, log in as the Headmaster using the following credentials:
-Email: headmaster@gmail.com
-Password: 123456789

 To enable queued email notifications, run the command php artisan queue:work.

 For image uploads to work properly, create a symbolic link using php artisan storage:link.